robbyt/mcp-io/README.md

 ### Progress Notifications

+⚠️ **Work in Progress**: The current `NotifyProgress` implementation is incomplete and missing required MCP protocol fields (`ProgressToken`, `Message`).
+This means progress notifications won't properly associate with concurrent requests and can't include descriptive messages.

-Send progress updates for long-running operations to keep users informed.
+Send progress updates to the MCP client, useful for keeping users informed while long-running events are being processed by the MCP server.

 ```go
 func processDataTool(ctx context.Context, input struct{ Files []string }) (map[string]any, error) {